 We review internal use software development cost associated with infrastructure and new games or updates to existing games to determine if the costs qualify for capitalizing.
 The development costs incurred during the application development stage that are related to infrastructure are capitalized.
 Internal use software is included in intangible assets other than goodwill, net in the accompanying consolidated balance sheets.
 Capitalization of such costs begins when the preliminary project stage is completed and ceases at the point in which the project is substantially complete and is ready for its intended purpose.
 With respect to new games or updates to existing games, the preliminary project stage remains ongoing until just prior to worldwide launch.
-The development costs are expensed as incurred to research and development in the consolidated statement of comprehensive income.
+The development costs related to new games or updates to existing games are expensed as incurred to research and development in the consolidated statements of comprehensive income.